Philip S. Gutierrez: Early life and education

-Born in Los Angeles, California, Gutierrez received a Bachelor of Arts degree from the University of Notre Dame in 1981 and a Juris Doctor from UCLA School of Law in 1984.
+Gutierrez was born in Los Angeles.
+He received a Bachelor of Arts degree from the University of Notre Dame in 1981 and a Juris Doctor from UCLA School of Law in 1984.
 Gutierrez was in private practice in California from 1986 to 1997.
 He is of Mexican American descent.

 Judicial service

-Gutierrez was a judge on the Los Angeles County Superior Court, California from 1997 to 2007.
-He is currently a United States District Judge of the United States District Court for the Central District of California.
-Gutierrez was nominated by President George W. Bush on January 9, 2007, to a seat vacated by Terry J. Hatter Jr. He was confirmed by the United States Senate on January 30, 2007, and received his commission on February 16, 2007.
-He became Chief Judge on June 26, 2020, after Cormac J. Carney ended his short tenure as Chief Judge following controversy.
+Gutierrez was a judge on the Los Angeles County Superior Court from 1997 to 2007.
+On January 9, 2007, Gutierrez was nominated by President George W. Bush to serve as a United States district judge of the United States District Court for the Central District of California.
+He was nominated to a seat vacated by Judge Terry J. Hatter Jr. He was confirmed by the United States Senate on January 30, 2007, and received his commission on February 16, 2007.
+He became chief judge on June 26, 2020, after Cormac J. Carney ended his short tenure as chief judge following controversy.
+Gutierrez's term as chief judge ended on March 30, 2024.
+He retired from active service on October 22, 2024.

-Notable case
+Xbox modding case

 Gutierrez heard the trial of Xbox modding defendant Matthew Crippen, a DMCA related case.
-Gutierrez was noted as providing a scathing rebuke of the prosecution in the early phases of the trial.
+Gutierrez criticized the prosecution after the federal government brought witnesses that illegally recorded Crippen and admitted to previously modifying Xbox consoles themselves.
+The government ultimately chose to dismiss the case, citing these issues with the witnesses presented in the early stages of the trial.